 Rehabilitation is important to get the most out of your shoulder after the operation.
 The first stage is to let your shoulder heal by resting it in the sling.
-Meanwhile, you can move your wrist, hand and elbow as shown opposite.
+Meanwhile, you can move your wrist and hand and elbow as shown below.
+These are the only exercises you should do in the first four weeks whilst in your sling.